oneoftwo/generative_model_tutorial/README.md

 # Generative-Model-Tutorial
-tutorial for generative models with simple codes
+tutorials for generative models with simple codes